mattemoore/blazor_webassembly_learning/README.md

 # Blazor_webassembly_learning

-Regular implementation of beer single-page app to learn new Frontend framework.
+ Implementation of the usual Punk API beer search single-page app to learn new frontend framework.

 Current ASP.NET landscape:
 - MVC (not single page app, server renders html and sends to client)